openhab/openhab-addons/addons/binding/org.openhab.binding.zway/doc/GETTING_STARTED.md

     service z-way-server restart
     ```

 3. Instantiate the app once (under Configuration - Apps - Local Apps).
+Important: Change the selection from "Featured Apps" to "All Apps" to make the app visible.
 It is not necessary to make the configuration manually.

 # Prepare openHAB